 Regular and full time attendance is essential if children are to benefit fully from their time at school.
 Due to Government Advice and Guidance, our school will no longer be able to authorise Absence from Learning (Holiday Requests) during term time.
 This change came into effect September 2013.

 Under instruction from the Education Welfare Department, an attendance summary report will be sent out half termly to those children whose attendance has fallen below 95%.
 The current expectation for pupil attendance in school is at least 95% or above which would allow for 12 half day sessions (6 days) for sickness or authorised absence.
-Should your child’s attendance fall below this expectation, their attendance is closely monitored by Mrs Miles (Assistant Inclusion Leader) who liaises weekly with the Education Welfare Officer.
+Should your child’s attendance fall below this expectation, their attendance is closely monitored by Mrs Miles (Assistant Inclusion Leader) and Mrs Punchard (Data Manager).
 Please can we ask you to contact Mrs Miles if you have any concerns around your child’s attendance.